lhr-solar/Power-Generation-Blackbody/blackbody_a/docs/IMPROVEMENTS.md

 The disadvantage of an eFuse is that as a PTC resistor, it is more inefficient than a regular fuse.
 It consumes more power and may enable the board to re-trip if there is a hardware failure.

+## Switching to MAX31865 QFN

+It looks like this package is cheaper (5.75$ for SSOP to 2.83$ for QFN) on JLCPCB.
+This should reduce BOM costs by a lot, especially since the original chip on Mouser is a whopping 8.01$.
+Going from our mouser supplier to this new chip should cut costs by 42$.
+Of course, it'll be even cheaper to use a multiplexer...
+Why not do both!

+It's also smaller.

+## Switch to L432KC chip

+A little more complicated planning, but since the nucleo is 11.33$, switching to the chip will save a couple dollars (7.91$ on Mouser and 5.94$ on JLCPCB!) and will be an order of magnitude smaller in required area!